 What causes curses to come upon us?

 a.
 Sexual sins.
 Sins such as adultery, fornication, homosexuality, incest, etc. These can open us up to the demonic realm and cause us to be under a curse.
 Sexual sin is so serious in the sight of God because it violates one of God’s highest values, the value of covenant.
-God is a covenant keeping God, and only because of covenant, we can have the assurance of eternal life.
-(Deuteronomy 7:9) Sexual sins, violate the covenant of marriage, which God highly esteems.
-The Bible says in Hebrews 13:4, “Marriage ishonorable in all, and the bed undefiled: but whoremongers and adulterers God will judge.”
+We read in Deuteronomy 7:9 that God is a covenant keeping God, and only because of covenant, we can have the assurance of eternal life.
+Sexual sins, violate the covenant of marriage, which God highly esteems.
+The Bible says in Hebrews 13:4, “Marriage is honorable in all, and the bed undefiled: but whoremongers and adulterers God will judge.”

 d.
 Spiritual iniquity: This included all forms of occult, such as spiritism, occult, witchcraft, satanism, etc. Any spiritual manifestation apart from the Holy Spirit and our faith in Christ, is spiritual iniquity.
 This type of iniquity will bring a curse on us as well as our bloodline descendants.